nasa/cumulus/lambdas/data-migration2/README.md

 The data-migration2 lambda is the second of two Lambdas to be run in order to migrate existing DynamoDB data to PostgreSQL.

-## Running the API
+### Running the API

-The data-migration2 lambda can be run in several ways:
+This second Lambda in the data migration process can be run in several ways:

 1. In an ECS container using the Cumulus ECS Service
 2. Directly from the AWS console / command line